boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 **What will the Boss DAO do?**

+Since BossDAO already has a craftsman in the treasury, which was donated a while back, we will not purchase an additional craftsmen.

 On a 40K ADA budget, purchase the following The Ape Society pieces:

-* 2 x Craftsmen for crafting items to decorate cabin(s) (or selling items for SOCIETY) - 5K ADA budget

-* 1 x Artist for WL boost - 2.7K ADA budget + 1 free frame - 2.7K ADA budget.

 * 1 x Explorers for 50% Frame discount - 3.5K ADA budget

-* 1 x Merchant - 2% of SOCIETY marketplace revenues earned by merchants - 5K ADA budget
+* 2 x Merchant - 2% of SOCIETY marketplace revenues earned by merchants - 11K ADA budget (can reduce to 1 if necessary)

 * 2 x Military Officers for looting items - 12K-15K ADA budget

 * 1 x Chateau of high SLVD rating (Ideally A, B, or C).
 The top locations for Ape Society Cabins are Gocon City, Tasama City, and Canmard city. ~ 4K ADA budget

 Additional real estate and apes as budget permits, subject to market conditions.
 Allocation may be altered slightly if price floors move dramatically, this is a rough guide.